 Yards can be used normally.
 The construction site area is cordoned off with a two-metre tall plywood fence for its entire circumference to prevent outsiders from entering the demolition site.
 It is safe to stop and walk on outside the plywood fence.

 Unfortunately, the site will generate noise.
-Dust buildup is effectively managed by irrigating the concrete dust that is generated by the demolition work.
+Dust dispersion is effectively prevented by watering the concrete and demolition waste during demolition and the transfer of demolished concrete rubble.

 A prior survey of the building's contaminants was carried out.
 We take additional samples as the demolition work proceeds to ensure that there is no material inside the structures that can cause harm to people or the environment.
 Asbestos elements were torn down in a controlled and safe manner in the spring of 2024.